Ryan’s story: Freedom at Fethneys Residential Care Home

 An unexpected act of kindness

-The public are often helpful to me when I’m out and about, wherever I go in the country.
-But one particular day, one particular Portsmouth match, is etched in the memory.
+People are often helpful to me when I’m out and about, wherever I go.
+But one particular day, one particular Portsmouth home match, is etched in the memory.
 And it’s thanks to the generosity of sports fans and the public.

 I was amazed to discover the page had gathered loads of really kind donations to fund an accessible taxi.
 I couldn’t believe it, and neither could my dad.
+I made it to the game, with a big smile on my face.
 The Portsmouth News wrote about my story, and BBC News covered it too.
 I remain hugely thankful to everyone who contributed.
-And I’d say to any disabled person who has a transport problem like this:
+And I’d say to any disabled person who has a transport problem like this: “don’t be afraid to ask for help!”

 The right support at Fethneys

-I get good support from the staff here.
-Of course, they know my care routine well and they know what medication I need.
+The support from the staff here is superb.
+Of course, they know my care routine well.
 A couple of the staff really enjoy cooking too, which is a big plus.
 We plan the meals together.

 The staff continue to help me with all that I need, and they set me up to explore on my own.

-I’m looking forward to Christmas, and I’m looking forward to seeing what 2026 has in store.
-I know I will always have the freedom to do what I want.
+I’m looking forward to seeing what 2026 has in store.
+I know I will always have the freedom to live my life the way I choose.
 And I love it.